Searching for

 2021 Structural Engineering Fellowship

-Decolonizing Urban Landscapes: Reclaiming a Black and Indigenous Right to the City through Structural Design
+Decolonizing Urban Landscapes: Reclaiming an Indigenous Right to the City through Structural Design

-Black and Indigenous communities have historically been exiled from the urban environment.
-The proposed research aims to study exemplary structures that address race relations in both process and form.
-These examples will inspire future works so that racially equitable projects may one day become the norm rather than the exception.
+Indigenous communities have historically been exiled from the urban environment.
+This research studies exemplary structures that address race relations in both process and form.
+These examples can inspire future works so that racially equitable projects may one day become the norm rather than the exception.

 Michelle Chang